-The building of defense walls in Olsztynek was started after 1414, after the so-called the Hunger War, when the Polish army seriously destroyed the town and its surroundings.
-The last time their proper condition was noticed, was during the Thirteen Years War in the second half of the fifteenth century.
-In the 17th century, the entire town was severely damaged by the Swedish wars.
-The devastated the town walls were no longer an effective defense against cannonballs.
-After a fire in 1685, the towers were adapted to houses.
-As a result of another fire in 1804, the German Gate located near the castle was destroyed, and the subsequent years of the 19th century caused further damages to the town’s fortifications, which were treated as an easily available source of building materials.
-The moat surrounding the town was filled up and turned into gardens.
+Olsztynek (Hohenstein) obtained town charter in 1359, but the construction of defensive walls began only after 1414, i.e. after the so-called the Hunger War, when Polish army severely destroyed the town and its surroundings.
+The last time fortifications were in good condition was during the Thirteen Years’ War in the second half of the 15th century.
+In the 17th century, the entire town was severely damaged by the Swedes and the walls were no longer an effective defense against early modern artillery.
+After a fire in 1685, the towers were adapted for housing.
+As a result of another fire in 1804, the German Gate located near the castle was destroyed, and the subsequent years of the 19th century caused further damages to the town’s fortifications, which were treated as an easily accessible source of building materials.
+The moat surrounding the town was filled in and turned into gardens.

-To this day, the defensive walls in Olsztynek have survived on a large part of the original perimeter, unfortunately in a heavily reduced form.
-Town gates have not survived.
-Of towers in the best condition is the so-called Mrongowiusz’s house, that is a half tower, transformed into a parish.
+To this day, the defensive walls in Olsztynek have survived on a large part of the original perimeter, unfortunately in a strongly reduced form, partially integrated into the modern buildings.
+The town gates have not survived.
+Among the towers in the best condition is the so-called House of Mrongowiusz, i.e. a halftower later transformed into parish house.

 Czubiel L., Domagała T., Zabytkowe ośrodki miejskie Warmii i Mazur, Olsztyn 1969.

 Herrmann C., Mittelalterliche Architektur im Preussenland, Petersberg 2007.

 Mackiewicz H., Badania archeologiczne a rewitalizacja Olsztynka, “Warmińsko-Mazurski Biuletyn Konserwatorski”, nr 6, Olsztyn 2014.